vhr1975/datasciw203/README_NEW.md

 - **Description:** Synthesized course concepts in a comprehensive analysis project.
 - **Key Skills:** End-to-end data science workflow, reproducibility, presentation.

-## Technologies Used
+## Technologies & Tools
 - R, RMarkdown, ggplot2, dplyr
-- Git & GitHub
+- Git & GitHub for version control
 - PDF and HTML reporting

-## How to Run
+## How to Reproduce Results

-1. Clone the repository.
+1. Clone this repository.
 2. Install R and required packages (see individual `.Rmd` files for package lists).
-3. Open and knit RMarkdown files for each assignment.
+3. Open any unit's `.Rmd` file in RStudio and knit to HTML or PDF.
-4. For reusable code, see the `src/` directory.

-## Reflection
+## Best Practices Followed
-This portfolio demonstrates my growth in statistical thinking, programming, and data analysis, and serves as a foundation for advanced data science coursework and real-world applications.
+- Clean, modular code in `src/` for reusability.
+- All analyses are fully reproducible and documented.
+- No sensitive data or credentials are committed.
+- Folder structure supports scalability and clarity.

+---

+For questions or collaboration, please contact me via GitHub.